 Who could use a helping hand in your family, neighborhood, or school?
 Put together coupon books for doing good deeds for others—they’re the best gifts of all!

-What can you do to help people in your neighborhood?
-How could you lend a hand at school or home?
-Your family, teachers, or neighbors will really appreciate these books of coupons for things you can do for them.
+Ask students what can be done to help people in their neighborhood?
+How can they lend a hand at school or home?
+Family, teachers, or neighbors will really appreciate these books of coupons for things you can do for them.

 Who and what?
-With Crayola® Erasable Colored Pencils, make a list of people you know who would appreciate a volunteer (that’s you!).
+With Crayola® Erasable Colored Pencils, students make a list of people they know who would appreciate a volunteer.
 What kind of assistance would they like?
 Perhaps a neighbor needs help to carry in groceries or would like a recipe for your favorite ethnic dish.
 Would someone who is sick or lonely enjoy a visit or a card game?
-What good deeds could you do at home or school?
+What good deeds could can be done at home or school?

 Volunteer!
-Follow through with all of your coupons!
+Follow through with all of the coupons!
 Make more when these are finished.
-Show you care about others.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step